Making Branch Banking Safer and Smarter for Customers

 Staff reliance

-Though many transactions can be completed online or at ATMs, customers prefer to visit the branch
+While many transactions can be completed online or at ATMs, customers prefer to visit the branch

 • Customers feel more reassured and safe when staff are involved in the process, even if it means long wait times.